test-bench/website/user-guide/writing-tests.md

 ### Assert and Refute

 The `assert` and `refute` methods accept a single parameter.
-The value of the parameter must either be true or false, or _truthy_.
+The value of the parameter must either be true or false.

 ```ruby
 assert(true)               # Passes